What is linseed oil?

 - The glossy and rich finish

 - Preserves the wood

 - Much less expensive than commercially available preservatives

 - It’s readily available in a variety of shapes and colors.

 Disadvantages of Linseed

-- Takes longer to dry than Tung oil but can be sped up using solvents like turpentine and mineral spirits.
+- It takes longer to dry than Tung oil but can be sped up using solvents like turpentine and mineral spirits.

-- Feels oily or sticky while drying and may not dry.
+- It feels oily or sticky while drying and may not dry.

 - It does not provide UV protection.

 - It is not very durable because it does not harden properly.
 Wax is an additional need for long-term durability.